directvt/vtm/doc/command-line-options.md

 Option                  | Description
 ------------------------|-------------------------------------------------------
-No arguments            | Connect to the desktop (autostart new if not running).
+                        | By default, run desktop client console in detached window mode and autorun desktop server daemon if it is not running.
 `-h`, `-?`, `--help`    | Print command-line options.
 `-v`, `--version`       | Print version.
 `-l`, `--listconfig`    | Print configuration.